ampproject/amp-toolbox/optimizer-express/demo/README.md

 ## Proxy

-Uses the `http-proxy` library to implement a proxy server that reads valid AMPs from an origin and servers an optimized version.
+Uses the `http-proxy` library to implement a proxy server that reads valid AMPs from an origin and serves an optimized version.

 Usage: